ballerina-platform/ballerina-distribution/examples/graphql-cache-invalidation/graphql_cache_invalidation.md

 # GraphQL service - Cache invalidation

 The Ballerina `graphql` module provides functionality for cache invalidation.
 The `invalidate()` and `invalidateAll()` APIs in the `graphql:Context` can be used to invalidate caches in a `graphql:Service`.
-To invalidate a specific cache in a `resource` function, the `invalidate()` API requires to specify the name of the resource.
+To invalidate a specific cache in a `resource` method, the `invalidate()` API requires to specify the name of the resource method.
 On the other hand, the `invalidateAll()` API invalidates all caches within the service.

 ::: code graphql_cache_invalidation.bal :::